Booking Terms and Conditions

 1. How to book

-Prices are quoted on a seasonal basis: winter, shoulder and peak.
-The prices quoted on our website are the most current prices and are subject to minimum numbers.
+The prices quoted on our website are the most current prices and are subject to minimum numbers and seasonal demand.
 The prices quoted cover (and only cover) the following:

 - pick up and return from the collection and return point designated by the Company;